lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 9.**

-1\.God's mercy compared to a shower.
+1\.
+God's mercy compared to a shower.

 (a) It is direct from heaven; not through priests.